 With its sharp photos, superb autofocusing capability, wide aperture, and wider focal length, it’s undoubtedly one of the best lenses for Nikon D3500.

 However, not a lot of hobbyists have this lens.
-Priced at $1,500+, it’s an option for serious photographers.
+It’s an option for serious photographers due to investment

 9. Nikon AF-S DX Micro NIKKOR 85mm f/3.5G

 The Nikon AF-S DX Micro Nikkor 85mm f3.5G Lens is an ideal lens for shooting small details up close.
 It offers a clear focus for subjects around 0.9 feet away from the lens.